the-road-to-graphql/react-apollo-client-mocking-example/README.md

 # apollo-client-mocking-example

 A minimal React application using Apollo Client with a **mocked** GitHub's GraphQL API by implementing an own GraphQL schema.
+[Read more about it here.](https://www.robinwieruch.de/graphql-server-mock-apollo-client/)

 ## Installation